EclipseDiscordBot/EclipseDiscordBot/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20discord-brightgreen.svg)](https://discord.gg/DPwGRxWmxW)

+# Eclipse has been shut down due to basically nobody using it and the code is extremely in-efficient, needs a ton of ram to run

 # Eclipse
  A useful Discord Bot that can provide various utilities and stuff to make your Discord experience better!